aask1357/fastenhancer/docs/docs/train/index.md

 - [FSPEN](fspen.md)
 - [LiSenNet](lisennet.md)

+## Cleaning checkpoints
+After training, many checkpoints are generated.
+In most cases, we only need the last one.
+If you want to remove all the checkpoints except the last one, This section is for you.
+Suppose the log directory looks like this:
+<pre><code>logs
+├─ vbd
+|  ├─ fastenhancer_b
+|  |  ├─ 00020.pth
+|  |  ├─ ...
+|  |  ├─ 00480.pth
+|  |  └─ 00500.pth
+|  └─ fastenhancer_t
+|     ├─ 00020.pth
+|     ├─ ...
+|     ├─ 00480.pth
+|     └─ 00500.pth
+└─ dns
+   └─ fastenhancer_b
+      ├─ 00020.pth
+      ├─ ...
+      ├─ 00480.pth
+      └─ 00500.pth</code></pre>
+If you want to delete all checkpoints except the last one in `logs/vbd`, run the following code:
+<pre><code>python scripts/clean_checkpoints.py -n vbd --delete</code></pre>
+If you just want to check how many checkpoints you can delete, instead of actually deleting them, run without the `--delete` flag:
+<pre><code>python scripts/clean_checkpoints.py -n vbd</code></pre>

+After deleting the checkpoints in `logs/vbd`, the log directory will be:
+<pre><code>logs
+├─ vbd
+|  ├─ fastenhancer_b
+|  |  └─ 00500.pth
+|  └─ fastenhancer_t
+|     └─ 00500.pth
+└─ dns
+   └─ fastenhancer_b
+      ├─ 00020.pth
+      ├─ ...
+      ├─ 00480.pth
+      └─ 00500.pth</code></pre>

 ## Experience sharing
 Except for Voicebank-Demand at 16kHz sampling rate, we recommend not to use PESQLoss.
 The reasons are:
 1. It harms stable training.